-

 Shore excursion groups are small

-Lectures are carefully selected
+Lectures are selected with high standards

 Libraries are relatively large and thoughtfully stocked